emilskovmand/THREE-Solar-system-prototype/README.md

 (Danish) Det her er bare mig som vil lære det fundamentale af [Three.js](https://threejs.org/).

 ## Thoughts throughout the project
+I chose this idea for a project because I like learning about space and our solar system, and wanted to use math to create a simulation of our planets orbiting the sun... and I succeeded and plan on making this into a small game where you can read our planet and our neighbouring planets.

 I started off by implementing the planets and creating them each like:
 ```javascript
 var Geometry = new THREE.SphereGeometry(300, 32, 32);